PoE vs PoE+ vs PoE++ Switch: How to Choose? - NVR IPCAMERA SECURITY

 Note that the presented figures are just valuable in theory.
 In fact, PoE series switches often oversubscribe the total power capacity of a switch with more ports.
 That is because many devices will use less than maximum power.
 For instance, if you have a switch with all PoE++ Type 4 ports, it does not mean you will use all of them at maximum load 24×7.
 Consequently, you need to calculate the power requirements for all the powered devices that you plan to connect to switch and select corresponding patch cables for your PoE design.

 Evidently, the major differences among PoE vs. PoE+ vs. PoE++ switches lie in their working mode and , which reflect on their applications.
-An 802.3af switch is usually used to support devices that require the power delivery less than 15.4W, such as VoIP phones, sensors, meters, wireless access points with two antennas, and simple, static cameras that can’t pan, tilt or zoom.
+An 802.3af switch is usually used to support devices that require the power delivery less than 15.4W, such as VoIP phones, sensors, meters, wireless access points with two antennas, and simple, static surveillance cameras that can’t pan, tilt or zoom.
 As for the PoE+ switch, it supports devices such as more complex surveillance cameras that pan, tilt, or zoom, as well as wireless access points with six antennas, and video IP phones.
-With a higher power wattage, the PoE++ Type 3 switch can support devices such as video conferencing system components and building devices.
+With a higher power wattage, the PoE++ Type 3 switch can support devices such as video conferencing system components and building management devices.
 And the PoE++ Type 3 switch can support devices such as laptops and TVs.

 PoE vs PoE+ vs PoE++ Switch.jpg